javascript-tutorial/en.javascript.info/1-js/2-first-steps/8-operators/article.md

 # Operators

 Many operators are known to us from the school program.
-It is an addition `+`, a multiplication `*`, a subsctraction and so on.
+It is an addition `+`, a multiplication `*`, a substraction `-` and so on.

-In this chapter we mainly concentrate on aspects not covered by the arithmetic.
+In this chapter we concentrate on aspects that are not covered by the school arithmetic.
 [cut]

 ## Terms: "unary", "binary", "operand"

-У операторов есть своя терминология, которая используется во всех языках программирования.

-Прежде, чем мы двинемся дальше -- несколько терминов, чтобы понимать, о чём речь.
+Before we move on, let's make a dip in the terminology, to understand what we're talking about.

 <ul>
-<li>*Операнд* -- то, к чему применяется оператор. Например: `5 * 2` -- оператор умножения с левым и правым операндами. Другое название: "аргумент оператора".</li>
-<li>*Унарным* называется оператор, который применяется к одному выражению. Например, оператор унарный минус `"-"` меняет знак числа на противоположный:
+<li>*An operand* -- is what operators are applied to.
+For instance in `5 * 2` the left operand of the multiplication is `5`, the right operand is `2`.
+Another word is "an argument of an operator".</li>
+<li>*Unary* is the operator which has a single operand.
+For example, the unary minus `"-"` reverses the sign of the number:

 ```js
 //+ run